Also known as Chapter 33:

 This educational benefit may be used for flight training.
 The VA reimbursement is typically approximately 60% and can be used for training following receipt of a Private Pilot Certificate.
 MGIB benefits may be used for up to 10 years from the date of last discharge or release from active duty.
 (The 10 year period can be extended under special circumstances.
 Contact the VA for details).

 Phoenix East Aviation’s professional flight training program [link to course] has been approved by the U.S. Department of Veterans Affairs (VA) for reimbursement under the Chapter 30, 33, 1606 and 1607 for veterans eligible for GI Bill educational benefits.

-For details on eligibility and benefits, be sure to check www.gibill.va.gov.
-Phoenix East Aviation makes no guarantees regarding your specific eligibility for benefits.
+For details on eligibility and benefits for Chapter 30, 33, 1606 and 1607, be sure to check www.gibill.va.gov Phoenix East Aviation makes no guarantees regarding your specific eligibility for benefits.
 The flight training student is responsible for all training costs incurred.
 To be certain, you may obtain a VA Certificate of Eligibility, which will detail your available benefits.

 If you’re unsure about any aspect of the application process or have any questions give our team a call on 386-258-0703 or +1-386-258-0703, we’re happy to answer any questions you might have.